 Inspiring Exploration – Who Was Jean Ribault?

 Many people do not know who Jean Ribault was; nevertheless, he played an important role in the history of Florida.
-The history of settlement in the Americas is filled with all sorts of interesting stories and characters.
-Florida, in particular, is home to numerous individuals and events that are worth recalling, if only to better appreciate the current environment of the state today.
+The history of settlement in the Americas abounds with all sorts of interesting stories and characters.
+Florida, in particular, is home to numerous individuals and events worth remembering, to better appreciate state’s current environment.

 Jean Ribault – a French Huguenot – came to Florida as an explorer and colonizer.
 As a significant figure in the development of the state and for his interactions with Spanish and Indigenous groups in the Americas, answering the question of “who was Jean Ribault?” reveals a great deal about the broader history of the region.